We can’t deny the fact that the role of women in society has been radically changed in the past few decades.

 But the nuances in the communication style of men to a woman and lack of mentorship hinder the growth of women at workplace.

 Pregnancy discrimination happens at the workplace when an employer discriminates a female worker on the basis of pregnancy, childbirth, or related conditions.

 Pregnancy discrimination can comprise any kind of negative employment actions taken owing to an employee’s pregnancy or other related medical conditions, including firing or demoting a woman worker, restriction to work, treating a pregnant worker in a different way than other temporarily disabled workers etc.

 Though as per the law pregnancy and other related medical conditions related to it are considered as temporary disability, most of the employers deny giving benefits and same treatments to the women workers that they give to other employees with temporary disabilities.

 8. Insufficient maternity leaves:

-Insufficient maternity leave is another problem that troubles working women at workplace.
+Insufficient maternity leave is another problem that troubles working women at the workplace.

-This not only hampers their performance at office, but is also takes a toll to their personal lives.
-In some private organizations employers can even fire the female employee due to extended maternity leaves.
+This not only hampers their performance at the office, but is also takes a toll to their personal lives.
+In some private organizations, employers can even fire the female employee due to extended maternity leaves.